adi-kad/node-auth-server/README.md

 # node-auth
-Node authentication with JWT and MongoDB
+Node.js authentication with JWT and MongoDB